Expert hearing testing and treatment for children of all ages, including cochlear implant evaluation and hearing aid services

 Your child’s hearing can be tested at any age, including as a newborn.
 The earlier hearing loss is detected, the greater the chance for normal auditory brain development.
 Early diagnosis and treatment also improves your child's ability to develop his or her language and communication skills despite any hearing loss.

-As part of a comprehensive medical program based at a pediatric hospital that provides advanced, specialized care, our audiologists are experienced in treating complex cases, and recognize how hearing loss affects your child’s overall development.
+As part of a comprehensive medical program based at a pediatric hospital that provides advanced, specialized care, our pediatric audiologists are experienced in treating complex cases, and recognize how hearing loss affects your child’s overall development.

-We use state-of-the-art equipment to provide a battery of hearing tests.
+The Johns Hopkins All Children's pediatric audiology program uses state-of-the-art equipment to provide a battery of hearing tests.
 With a team of audiologists serving patients in a number of locations, we’re often able to provide multiple evaluations at one time for our patients with complex conditions.

 We offer a wide range of hearing screening and evaluation services for children of all ages including: